citusdata/citus_docs/installation/single_node.rst

 Single-Node Citus
 -----------------

-To install Citus open source packages on a single node, the installation instructions below will help you get started quickly.
-Single-node Citus is useful for initial development and testing, as well as a way to start small in production and get ready for future scale and growth.
+The installation instructions below will guide you to install Citus open source packages (along with Postgres packages) on a single node.
+Single-node Citus gives you an easy way to start small in production, while being ready for future scale and growth.
+Single-node Citus is also useful for early development and testing.

 .. toctree::